juansalvatore/personal-goals/README.md

 ## Mayor Goals for 2018

 * [ ] Train Capoeira all week: 💪

-      a.
-Monday, Wednesday and Friday at Cordao de Ouro
+  * Monday, Wednesday and Friday at Cordao de Ouro

-  b.
-Tuesday and Thursday at Capoeira Oriaxé
+  * Tuesday and Thursday at Capoeira Oriaxé

 - [ ] Rent a new apartment around Villa Crespo 🏡